-- 1. Implementing Sustainable Practices: - Default Settings:
+1. Implementing Sustainable Practices:

+a.
+Default Settings:

-- Configure print settings to default to double-sided and black and white printing.
+- i.
+Configure print settings to default to double-sided and black and white printing.
 Print in color only when absolutely necessary.

 - b.
 Electronic Formats:

 - Distribute and store documents electronically whenever possible to minimize paper use.

 - c.
 Minimizing Waste:

-- Preview documents before printing to avoid errors and unnecessary reprints.
+- i.
+Preview documents before printing to avoid errors and unnecessary reprints.
 Print only necessary sections of documents.

+- Print only necessary sections of do

-- 2. Ensuring Security of Printed Materials:
+- Ensuring Security of Printed Materials:

-- a.
+a.
 Prompt Retrieval:

-- Users must promptly collect printed materials to prevent them from being left unattended.
+- i.
+Users must promptly collect printed materials to prevent them from being left unattended.
 Confidential or personal data should be handled with care.

 - b.
 Secure Disposal:

-- Sensitive documents must be shredded or disposed of in secure bins designated for confidential waste.
+- i.
+Sensitive documents must be shredded or disposed of in secure bins designated for confidential waste.

 - 3. Handling Accessibility Accommodations:

 - i.
 Follow the Accommodations Policy.

 - 4. Reporting and Addressing Violations:

 - a.
 Incident Reporting:

-- Any violations of the copy and print policy must be reported to the administration immediately.
+- i.
+Any violations of the copy and print policy must be reported to the

+- administration immediately.

 - b.
 Consequences:

-- Violations may result in disciplinary action, including revocation of access privileges and other penalties as determined by the administration.
+- i.
+Violations may result in disciplinary action, including revocation of access privileges and other penalties as determined by the administration.